 But, as you mention, even if you do read and look up words, it’s very easy to forget new words.
 The trick is to take more steps.
 For example, I can’t remember the word I looked up just two days ago because I didn’t take any further action!
 My excuse is that it was late at night, in bed, and I was tired!
 So another tip is to do vocabulary building when you are fresh in the morning and have made time for some follow-up activities.

 Did you know that research has shown that handwriting out notes helps you to remember the ideas better?
 So perhaps consider keeping a handwritten vocabulary log in which you write the word, the sentence that you found it in, and the date.
 You might want to keep track of what you thought the word meant before you looked it up, then write out the definition that you found.

 If you’re artistic (or maybe even if you aren’t), consider drawing a picture of the definition.
-Often pictures will help you to remember the word and it’s meaning—this is particularly useful for English Language Learners.
+Often pictures will help you to remember the word and it’s meaning-this is particularly useful for English Language Learners.
+Also, suppose you happen to be a writer who actively writes on fantasies, you might require fantasy artists for hire to publish the content.
+But, your vocabulary is what matters in such situations.
+When you are unable to convey your thoughts to the audience, it may not become a fantasy novel as you intended.
 Other things to consider adding to your vocabulary journal are connotations, synonyms, antonyms, the part of speech, and the word family.
 The act of writing out all this information will help you more deeply understand and process the new word, and writing it in your own handwriting will also help make the new word and its definition more memorable for you.